-In respect to liquid scheduling, we may in the future study dynamic models where the edge nodes of an optical cloud are continuously receiving communication flows evolving over time.
+With respect to liquid scheduling, we may in the future study dynamic models where the edge nodes of an optical cloud continuously receive communication flows which evolve over time.
 There is a need for investigating queuing strategies of the edge nodes for optimal application of liquid scheduling.

-In respect to capillary routing, we may extend the equations of ROR to also consider simultaneous link failures.
-For simple network samples, we should compare the theoretically optimal multi-path routing patterns according to the ROR metric with the patterns obtained by our capillary routing algorithm in order to further evaluate its efficiency.
+With respect to capillary routing, we may extend the equations of ROR to also consider simultaneous link failures.
+For simple network samples, we should compare the theoretically optimal multi-path routing patterns according to the ROR metric [060509] with the patterns obtained by our capillary routing algorithm in order to further evaluate its efficiency.
 Furthermore, the current study does not take into account the overall network utilization.
-Strategies permitting to simultaneously optimize the overall network utilization and minimize the ROR coefficient should also be considered.
+Strategies permitting the simultaneous optimization of the overall network utilization and minimization of the ROR coefficient should also be considered.

-We may also extend the method to consider coding also inside the network and not only at the edge nodes.
-We should investigate applying the extended method in wireless Mobile Adhoc Networks, aiming not only at fault-tolerance but also at saving energy.
+We may also extend the method to consider coding inside the network, and not only at the edge nodes.
+We should investigate applying the extended method in wireless Mobile Ad-hoc Networks, aiming not only at fault-tolerance but also at saving energy [Lun06], [Pakzad05], [Tuninetti05], [060724].